-On 19 October 2015 the Western Sydney Airport draft Airport Plan was released for public exhibition, alongside a draft EIS.
+On 19 October 2015 a draft Airport Plan was released for public exhibition, alongside a draft EIS.
 The EIS was finalised on 15 September 2016 with a Revised Draft Airport Plan.
 Following finalisation of the EIS, a draft airport plan was provided to the Environment Minister.
 This Airport Plan has been determined following receipt of a notice from the Environment Minister and incorporates all conditions notified by the Environment Minister under section 96B of the Act.